iamshubhamworkgit/Power-BI-Project/README.md

 ### Patient Average Waitlist
 #### [1] Case Type :
-1.1) 10% paitent waitlist is coming from "Inpatient" case type.
+1.1) 10% patient waitlist is coming from "Inpatient" case type.

-1.2) 72% paitent waitlist is coming from "Outpatient" case type.
+1.2) 72% patient waitlist is coming from "Outpatient" case type.

-1.3) 16% paitent waitlist is coming from "Day Case" case type.
+1.3) 16% patient waitlist is coming from "Day Case" case type.

         thus, Outpatient case type has a very high contrubution in overall Waitlist, indicating a need for prioritization in these case types.